matthewwyndham/city-organizer/README.md

 You are tasked with reading US Census data which contains the population for a 1000 cities, organizing the data by Region and State, and writing it out to a markdown file.

 In order to get familiar with using Array methods, the only rule is that you are not allowed to use traditional `for` loops.
-And the more you use Array methods like [`.reduce`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reverse) and [`.filter`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) instead of [`.forEach`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) the better.
+The more you use Array methods like [`.reduce`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) and [`.filter`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) instead of [`.forEach`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) the better.

 There are some provided utility functions to read and parse the csv, to print and write JSON for debugging.
 But the final writing out to a markdown file is left to the creator for flexability.
 Here is some suggested code to give you an idea of how it could look like.
 But will strongly depend on how you have organized your data.